jtushman/memory_utils/README.rst

 ``check_memory``
 ^^^^^^^^^^^^^^^

     Will check the current rss memory against the memory_utils set memory limit.
-And if it crosses that limit it will raise a ``MemoryToBigException``
+If it crosses that limit it will raise raise a ``MemoryToBigException``

     .. code:: python